Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** The basic, most important part of something.
 **Sentence:** Learning to read is a fundamental skill for every child.
 **Conversation:**
-A – What should I learn first in school?
+A – What should I learn first in school
 B – The fundamental thing is learning how to read.

 ### Word: Halfway